 Aphrodisiac Properties: Muira puama increases sexual desire, thoughts, and fantasies, and enhances sensuality and satisfaction.
 It improves erectile function and the ability to reach orgasm and can even strengthen the intensity of orgasm.
 Muira puama is used by both men and women.

 Muira puama is often compared to yohimbe, but is more gentle in action and does not have the same adverse side effects as yohimbe Research has proven muira puama to be more effective in treating impotence than the pharmaceutical drug yohimbine hydrochloride.

 Muira puama will be more effective in tincture form or as a decoction because some of the constituents are extracted only by alcohol or by boiling the root for 20 minutes.
 Many report effects from powder and capsule forms of Muira Puama, yet some sources claim that there is no effect from taking these forms.
-A since individual chemistry and sensitivities vary, if the powdered form is not producing effects then try taking muira puama as a tincture or decoction.
+Since individual chemistry and sensitivities vary, if the powdered form is not producing results then try taking muira puama as a tincture or decoction.

 Muira puama is often found in combination formulas and has a history of being combined with catuaba.

 General Safety, Cautions & Side Effects: Muira puama may cause insomnia in some individuals, but otherwise no other adverse effects have been reported.
-Muira puama has not been formally studied for it’s long-term effects but it is considered on of the most most effective and harmless aphrodisiacs that one can take.
+Muira puama has not been formally studied for its long-term effects, but it is considered one of the most effective and harmless aphrodisiacs.

 Latin Name: Rhodiola rosea

 Other names: Golden root, Rose root, Arctic root, Arctic rose, Aaron’s rod